Overview - RTA Investigations

 Case Assessment: The investigator reviews the information the customer submitted in the Investigation Request Kit to determine what allegations can be investigated.

-Case Review: Parties to the investigation can request a formal review of the decisions and the process if they are dissatisfied with the outcome.
+Case Review: Parties involved in the investigation can request a formal review of the decisions and the process if they are dissatisfied with the outcome.

 Requesting an investigation

-To request an investigation, obtain an Investigation Request Kit.
+To request an investigation, download and submit a completed Investigation Request Kit.

 Case study